BFM 89.9

 Other stories we covered:

-Putin Open to Ceasefire—But on His Terms: Putin has signaled openness to a US-backed ceasefire in Ukraine but insists on restrictions on Ukraine’s military activity and foreign aid.
-Zelenskyy has dismissed this as a stalling tactic, while the US and EU remain cautious about the lack of transparency in ongoing negotiations.
-Meanwhile, Trump has called Putin’s stance “promising but incomplete.”
-We speak to Benjamin Barton on what this means for the war and Ukraine’s position.
+Putin open to ceasefire—but on his terms: Putin has signaled openness to a US-backed ceasefire in Ukraine but insists on restrictions on Ukraine’s military activity and foreign aid.
+Zelenskyy has dismissed this as a stalling tactic, while Trump has called Putin’s response “promising but incomplete.”
+We speak to Benjamin Barton, Head of School of Politics and International Relations at University of Nottingham Malaysia about Putin's terms and how these discussions will affect Ukraine's position.

-• MP Proposes Island Shelter for Stray Dogs: Langkawi MP Suhaimi Abdullah has suggested turning a nearby island into a shelter for stray dogs after a recent attack on a young boy.
+• MP proposes island shelter for stray dogs: Langkawi MP Suhaimi Abdullah has suggested turning a nearby island into a shelter for stray dogs after a recent attack on a young boy.
 While some, like the Global Human Rights Federation, support the idea, animal welfare groups argue that relocation isn’t a sustainable solution and call for better funding for shelters.
-We speak to SPCA Selangor’s Kelvin Cheah on the feasibility of this plan and alternative solutions for managing strays.
+We speak to SPCA Selangor’s General Manager, Kelvin Cheah on the feasibility of this plan and alternative solutions for managing strays.

-• Car Hijacked with Sleeping Child Inside: A man stole a car in Setia Alam with a six-year-old girl asleep inside, abandoning it 45 minutes later when she woke up crying.
+• Car hijacked with sleeping child inside: A man stole a car in Setia Alam with a six-year-old girl asleep inside, abandoning it 45 minutes later when she woke up crying.
 A similar case in 2017 saw a woman’s car hijacked in Johor while she retrieved an umbrella, with her children still inside.
-We speak to James Nayagam on public safety in Malaysia and safeguarding children from such threats.
+We speak to the Chairman of Suriani Welfare Society, James Nayagam on public safety in Malaysia and safeguarding children from such threats.

 Image Credit: Shutterstock